Frank Hannon: Personal life

-Hannon has been married to Christy Betts, daughter of Allman Brothers Band guitarist Dickey Betts, for 23 years as of 2024, and they resided in Sarasota County, Florida for several years and have returned home to Northern California in 2025.
-His hobbies include working with horses, martial arts, and songwriting.
+Hannon has been married to Christy Betts, daughter of Allman Brothers Band guitarist Dickey Betts, for 23 years as of 2024 and they resided in Sarasota County, Florida for several years before returning home to Northern California in 2025.
+His hobbies include working with horses, martial arts and songwriting.
+He has a son Alex, also a guitarist who currently plays for slam death metal band Boltcutter.
 In 2024, Hannon temporarily stepped away from Tesla to attend to family matters related to Dickey Betts' health, with Sammy Boller filling in.